JacksonBurns/xtb-ts-screener/paper/paper.md

 Finally, the label for each point is simply whether or not the corresponding DFT simulation converged.

 # Methods
-`XTBTSScreener.jl` is implemented using Julia v1.8.5.
+`XTBTSScreener.jl` is implemented using Julia v1.8.5, and all source code and results are publicly available on GitHub ([github.com/jacksonBurns/xtb-ts-screener](https://github.com/JacksonBurns/xtb-ts-screener)).
 The grander vision for `XTBTSScreener.jl` and its derivatives would be within a much larger closed-loop optimization tool, so the speed of Julia will be critical in making this approach worthwhile.
 `Lux.jl` [@pal2022lux], a low-code explicit parameterization-driven neural network package, is used to implement the model.
 Sixty input dimensions and six hidden dimensions and the sigmoid activation function were used alongside the binary cross-entropy function to quantify loss, which is limited in numerical stability but offers benefits in interpretability.

 The model itself is a Long Short-Term Memory recurrent neural network [@lstmnetworks], which is able to process higher-dimensional inputs like those in this study.
+This modeling approach was chosen for its extensibility in the future.
+During the proposal of the transition state a sequence of atomic coordinates are generated, and it may be possible to assemble these into a 'movie' on which the RNN can be trained.
-The ubiquitous ADAM optimizer [@kingma2017adam] is used in model training to enable more rapid convergence.
+The ubiquitous Adam optimizer [@kingma2017adam] is used in model training to enable more rapid convergence and because of its suitability for large datasets.
 `Zygote.jl` [@Zygote.jl-2018] is also used to provide automatic differentiation capabilities for the network.

 To parameterize the transition states, the aforementioned parameters are concatenated into a single input array.
-Owing to the nature of chemical systems, the transition states in this dataset range in size from thirty to fifty atoms.
+Owing to the nature of chemical systems, the transition states in this dataset range in size from thirty to fifty atoms, with many skewing to the larger side.
-To maintain a uniform encoding and preserve interpretability of feature arras, zero-padding is used.
+To maintain a uniform encoding and preserve interpretability of feature arrays, zero-padding is used for transition states with fewer than fifty atoms.
 As later explained in the Future Work section, this simple encoding strategy should likely be replaced in the future with a more robust approach, but as a proof of concept it is sufficient.

 # Results